pr2tik1/developer-insights/README.md

 ## Dependencies

 Libraries used,
-  - Scikit-Learn
-  - Numpy
-  - Pandas
+  - numpy
-  - Matplotlib
+  - pandas
-  - Seaborn
+  - plolty-express
-  - Plolty-express
+  - plotly == 4.7.1

 ## Data
 Data used is stack overflow survey data from,